ModuleBuild/ModuleBuild/README.md

 More contributing information can be found [here](https://github.com/zloeber/ModuleBuild/blob/master/docs/Contributing.md).

 This module is tested with the PowerShell testing framework Pester.
-To run all tests, just start the included build scrip with the test param `.\Build.ps1 -test`.
+To run all tests, just start the included build script with the test param `.\Build.ps1 -test`.

 ## Other Information